 - Recognises the need to adopt common data standards for harmonisation and alignment

-- Minimise additional resource required to manipulate datasets through HDR UK
+- Minimise additional resource required to manipulate datasets through Health Data Research UK (HDR UK)

 Ongoing activities include: